Dr Lucy Waldron

 BSc (Hons) PhD NutrSci; R.Nutr (NZ)

-Dr Hill later returned to Massey University to undertake a PhD in companion animal nutrition where she studied the dietary requirements of working dogs.
+Dr Rutherford later returned to Massey University to undertake a PhD in companion animal nutrition where she studied the dietary requirements of working dogs.
 Throughout her PhD, Shay was also involved in numerous research studies in animal and human nutrition, particularly with cats, dogs, pigs and rats.
-Her broad research interests, combined with her commercial work in the pet food industry, has given her in-depth knowledge and experience of animal nutrition, pet food manufacturing processes, diet formulations, new product development and marketing, label regulations, quality audits and all facets of nutritional research including animal handling and sampling techniques.
-She is the main contact for all NZ regulatory affairs work, and acts as Assistant Editor for the JAAN publication.
+Her broad research interests, combined with her commercial work in the pet food industry, has given her in-depth knowledge and experience of animal nutrition, pet food manufacturing processes, diet formulations, new product development and marketing, label regulations, quality audits and all facets of nutritional research, including animal handling and sampling techniques.

 Assoc Prof. Dave Thomas